CraftTweaker/CraftTweaker-Documentation/docs/Mods/Mekanism/Chemical_Injection_Chamber.md

 mods.mekanism.chemical.injection.addRecipe(<minecraft:hardened_clay:1>, <gas:water>, <minecraft:clay>);
 ```
-NOTE: valid inputGas might be restricted to just sulfuric acid, water, or hydrogen chloride
+As of Mekanism 9.7.0 inputGas is no longer restricted to just sulfuric acid, water, or hydrogen chloride

 Removal